akolu/tournamenttracker/README.md

 Next iteration of my yet-to-be-finished tournament tracker, this time with Fable, which compiles the F# code to javascript.

-The repo consists of three projects:
+The repo consists of the following projects:

 1. [Tournament.Core](./Tournament.Core/) is the core package for tournament tracking logic, written completely in F#.
 2. [Tournament.Web](./Tournament.Web/) is a [Fable](https://fable.io) web application that provides a UI for the core logic, written completely in #F.